5ylvino/news-app/README.md

 9. Start serve by running `yarn start` .
 Host url is `http://127.0.0.1:3000`

+NOTE: The job runs every 5 minutes, so for the first time after setup wait after 5 minutes and reload to see home screen news contents.

 ## Security layers
 The application consist of the below layers of securities: